 The size of your furnace or air conditioner plays a large role in efficiency, directly impacting your monthly energy costs, so the using a furnace size calculator is essential.

 - If a furnace is too small for your home, it will have to work extra hard in order to bring your home to the proper temperature, compromising its efficiency

 - If a furnace is too large, it will heat your home too quickly, cycling on and off constantly, thus driving your efficiency down as well

-Ask the HVAC Company who is visiting your home to provide you with details regarding a heat calculation.
-If they haven’t made one, be sure to ask them how they determined the right size system.
+Ask the HVAC Company who is visiting your home to provide you with details of their heat calculation.
+If they haven’t made one, be sure to ask them which furnace size calculator they used to determine the right size system.

-You don’t need to worry about the sizing of your equipment too much- Metro Heating and Cooling can perform a heat calculation for you to determine the exact size furnace or air conditioner you need to keep your home at the desired temperature.
-Call 651-294-7798.
+You don’t need to worry about the sizing of your HVAC equipment too much as Metro Heating and Cooling will use a furnace size calculator to perform a heat calculation for you to determine the exact size furnace or air conditioner you need to keep your home at the desired temperature.